xolvio/meteor-cucumber/README.md

 instead which is pre-connected to the mirror.
 [See the DDP section above](https://github.com/xolvio/meteor-cucumber#ddp) for details.

 ###No World object
-Cuke-monkey already creates and initializes a (simple world object)[https://github.com/xolvio/cuke-monkey/blob/develop/lib/cucumberjs/world.js#L47].
+Cuke-monkey already creates and initializes a [simple world object](https://github.com/xolvio/cuke-monkey/blob/develop/lib/cucumberjs/world.js#L47).
 This means no more `helper.world.browser`, instead you can just replace all those calls with `this.browser`.